Riviera Maya Visitors Guide

 Rental Cars In Riviera Maya

 Renting a vehicle in the Riviera Maya or at the Cancun airport may be the most convenient choice depending on how much exploring you plan to do on your own.
 It is an easy and affordable option.
-Rental cars can be as inexpensive as $15/day at the Cancun airport.
+Rental cars typically cost between $35 to $40 per day at the Cancun airport.

 If you rent a car at the Cancun airport, head down the only highway southbound.